 One of the most staggering results from this study is that people in the highest percentile of blood-lead levels were at 2.3 times increased risk to have a major depressive disorder and 4.9 times increased risk to experience a major panic disorder than those with the lowest lead exposure.
 Lead exposure affects the catecholamine neurotransmitters in the brain, which consist of dopamine (the happiness effect) and epinephrine (the energy boost, adrenaline) – a lack of these chemicals in the brain results in an elevated state of depression and/or anxiety.

 Studies conducted on lead exposure have typically been studying groups of people with an obviously higher exposure through their occupations – like working in factories or mines where they are knowingly exposed to lead.
 But now, we’re looking at a connection between young adults in the general public and their exposure to what is accepted as a “safe” or “normal” lead level.

-As we’re discovering, it’s so important to stay informed and do your best to protect yourself and your family from toxin exposure for your short term and long-term health.
-Many environmental factors feel beyond our control on an individual basis, but there are many positive steps you can take to ensure that your home and what you consume are toxin-free.
+As we’re discovering, it’s so important to stay informed and do your best to protect yourself and your family from toxin exposure for your short-term and long-term health.
+Many environmental factors feel beyond our control individually, but there are many positive steps you can take to ensure that your home and what you consume are toxin-free.

 Protecting Mental Health from Lead Exposure

 Testing Water: Regularly test your home's water for lead, especially if you live in an older building or suspect lead pipes or fixtures.
 If lead is detected, take immediate steps to address the issue.

 Use Filtration Systems: Install certified water filtration systems to remove lead and other contaminants.
 These systems can provide an extra layer of protection.

 Lead-Safe Practices: If you have lead pipes or fixtures, follow lead-safe practices, such as running the tap for a few minutes before using the water and avoiding hot water for drinking or cooking.